 WebSphere restarts are often used in software deployments.
-We saw some of our DeployHub customers running into issues in restarting a stand-alone server for their development environment.
+A few of our DeployHub customers ran into issues in restarting a stand-alone server for their development environment.

 Stopping the server via wsadmin or the stop script worked but the start would fail.
 The failure from wsadmin for the start was:

 WASX7017E: Exception received while running file "/tmp/deployws.py"; exception information: com.ibm.websphere.management.exception.ConnectorNotAvailableException * org.apache.soap.SOAPException: [SOAPException: faultCode=SOAP-ENV:Client; msg=Error opening socket: java.net.ConnectException: Connection refused; targetException=java.lang.IllegalArgumentException: Error opening socket: java.net.ConnectException: Connection refused]

 This restart exception was thrown due to the server being stopped and the SOAP connection terminated.

 The failure from the running the stop server shell script was: